aerni/statamic-zipper/README.md

 ## Cleanup Old References

-Zipper saves an encrypted instance of the Zipper class every time it returns a URL, which is later retrieved and decrypted when a user downloads a zip.
+Zipper saves an encrypted instance of the Zipper class every time it returns a URL.
+This class is later retrieved and decrypted when a user downloads a zip.
 These reference files are stored in `storage/zipper/{id}`.

 With time, the number of saved reference files will grow.
 To control this, Zipper provides a scheduled command that will delete old reference files daily.
 Just make sure that your Scheduler is running.